RunestoneInteractive/RunestoneServer/README.rst

 -----------------

 #.
 Get a github (free) account.
 #.
 Make a fork of this project.
-That will create a repository in your account for you to have read/write access to.
+That will create a repository in your
+   account for you to have read/write access to.
+Very nice, complete instructions for making a Fork are here:  ``https://help.github.com/articles/fork-a-repo``
 #.
 Clone the repository under your account to your local machine.
 #.
 Check the issues list, or add your own favorite feature.  commit and pull to your fork at will!
 #. test